Concordium/concordium.github.io/source/smart-contracts/tutorials/piggy-bank/writing.rst

 Inserting GTU
 -------------

-The first interaction we will specify for our piggy bank is how to put money into it.
+The first interaction we will specify for our piggy bank is how to insert GTU into it.
 We start with defining a receive function as:

 .. code-block:: rust